Each of the 3 years of residency is divided into 4 rotations each lasting 3 months. Details for each year are given below.

 During this rotation the resident also meets weekly with our ocular pathologist to review a series of teaching slides displaying histopathologic sections of common and rare eye diseases.

-Children’s: The 3 months at The Children’s Hospital of Denver (TCH) is very busy, both clinically and surgically.
+Children’s: The 3 months at Children’s Hospital Colorado (CHC) are very busy, both clinically and surgically.
 Residents consistently perform over 50 strabismus procedures as the primary surgeon during this rotation.
 As a regional referral center, the clinics are also very busy.
 This allows the residents to develop the special techniques, such as retinoscopy, needed to evaluate children.
 The inpatient consult service also exposes the resident to a variety of common and rare eye pathologies that occur in children.
-The resident is the “point man” for all the consults, but always has attending oversight as backup.
+The resident is the "point person" for all the consults, but always has attending oversight as backup.

 Denver Health: As a second year at Denver Health the resident has dedicated O.R. time one half day per week, performing 15-20 cataract procedures as the primary surgeon during this rotation.
 A number of other minor procedures and laser treatments are performed in the clinic.
 In addition to their general clinics, the residents also work in glaucoma, pediatric and cornea subspecialty clinics with a variety of community-based faculty, giving them a variety of perspectives on disease management.
 The second year is also in charge of all the inpatient consultations at this large level 1 trauma center, with one afternoon per week dedicated strictly to this work.